Journyx API tutorial

 While it's entirely possible to construct these requests on a Linux command line

-), or a Python script, or in the JavaScript console, or
+(with wget or curl), or a Python script, or in the JavaScript console, or

 with any other tool that understands HTTP, it's often easier to use a